The

 unmatched_decodes: IDecodeArguments[];

-as above but containing codes that do not match the pattern specified in the tool but have been detected.
+as above, but codes that do not match the pattern specified in the tool have been detected.

 statistics: IStatisticsArguments;